ViestursRozite/ViestursRozite/README.md

 ### Why I Code:

 Making stuff has been a passon that has driven most of my decision making.
 Seeing software improve over the years, even taking on creative tasks had me rethink my expectations of what code can do.
-Programming and AI crept into the back of my mind and recently an opportunity to work on this field appeared.
+Programming and AI crept into the back of my mind and recently an opportunity to work in this field appeared.

 ---
 ### At the moment: